 In case you’ve been under a rock or want to watch it for the 700th time, here’s the movie trailer that still gives me goosebumps.

 I was as impressed with Bradley Cooper’s singing as I was with Lady Gaga’s acting.
 You could tell they both settled into this different form of art that suits them so well.
 Cooper’s version of the story is all about two talented people peeling back the multiple layers of each other as they fall in love and battle the pain of fame and addiction.
-I have to admit that this probably wouldn’t be a successful story without the fame of the characters.
+I have to admit that this probably wouldn’t be a success story without the fame of the characters.
 Maybe the world is a little obsessed with watching the downward spiral of those who seem to “have it all”.Tell me somethin' girl.
 Are you happy in this modern world? #Shallow #AStarIsBornClick To Tweet

 5 Meaningful Messages from A Star is Born